llsoftsec/llsoftsecbook/book.md

 [^bypass]: This naturally leads to attempts to bypass the hardening too [@Fetiveau2019].

-In this section, we have discussed JIT compiler security and introduced JavaScript compiler bugs that lead to vulnerabilities.
+In this section, we have discussed JIT compiler security and described JavaScript compiler bugs that lead to vulnerabilities.
 Although we haven't focused on the details of JavaScript exploitation, an interested reader could take a look at [@saelo2021a] and [@saelo2021b].